AnthonyFermin/Chip-Chop/projectproposal.md

   *  A wireframe of the app.
   *

- ##### Solution:Our mobile app aims to create a platform that connects the 'users' with 'chefs' in their local community/neighborhood to deliver or pick-up authentic home-cooked meals!
+ ##### SOLUTION: Our mobile app aims to create a platform that connects the 'users' with 'chefs' in their local community/neighborhood to deliver or pick-up authentic home-cooked meals!
 By doing so, this would also allow people to create real social connections with members of their local community, and familiarize/befriend those who live in their local area whom they might not have the chance of ever meeting in a vast city, such as NYC.

 ### Baseline:
  - Individual User accounts (Allow the users to create their own profile and store it within the Firebase cloud database with all relevant information to the user to allow easier future access to using the product with saved searches, etc.)